Biden attends solemn transfer of troops killed in Afghanistan

 It was Mr. Biden’s first time attending a transfer movement since serving as vice president, according to reports.
 The event finished shortly after noon when four vehicles carrying the transfer cases drove away.

-The Defense Department identified eleven Marines, one soldier, and one Navy corpsman who died as a result of the Kabul attack.
+The Defense Department identified 11 Marines, one soldier, and one Navy corpsman who died as a result of the Kabul attack.
 These service members included:

 ⦁ Marine Corps Staff Sgt.
-Darin T. Hoover, 31, of Salt Lake City, Utah.
+Darin T. Hoover, 31, of Salt Lake City, Utah

 ⦁ Marine Corps Sgt.
-Johanny Rosariopichardo, 25, of Lawrence, Massachusetts.
+Johanny Rosariopichardo, 25, of Lawrence, Massachusetts

 ⦁ Marine Corps Sgt.
-Nicole L. Gee, 23, of Sacramento, California.
+Nicole L. Gee, 23, of Sacramento, California

 ⦁ Marine Corps Cpl.
-Hunter Lopez, 22, of Indio, California.
+Hunter Lopez, 22, of Indio, California

 ⦁ Marine Corps Cpl.
-Daegan W. Page, 23, of Omaha, Nebraska.
+Daegan W. Page, 23, of Omaha, Nebraska

 ⦁ Marine Corps Cpl.
-Humberto A. Sanchez, 22, of Logansport, Indiana.
+Humberto A. Sanchez, 22, of Logansport, Indiana

 ⦁ Marine Corps Lance Cpl.
-David L. Espinoza, 20, of Rio Bravo, Texas.
+David L. Espinoza, 20, of Rio Bravo, Texas

 ⦁ Marine Corps Lance Cpl.
-Jared M. Schmitz, 20, of St. Charles, Missouri.
+Jared M. Schmitz, 20, of St. Charles, Missouri

 ⦁ Marine Corps Lance Cpl.
-Rylee J. McCollum, 20, of Jackson, Wyoming.
+Rylee J. McCollum, 20, of Jackson, Wyoming

 ⦁ Marine Corps Lance Cpl.
-Dylan R. Merola, 20, of Rancho Cucamonga, California.
+Dylan R. Merola, 20, of Rancho Cucamonga, California

 ⦁ Marine Corps Lance Cpl.
-Kareem M. Nikoui, 20, of Norco, California.
+Kareem M. Nikoui, 20, of Norco, California

-⦁ Navy Hospitalman Maxton W. Soviak, 22, of Berlin Heights, Ohio.
+⦁ Navy Hospitalman Maxton W. Soviak, 22, of Berlin Heights, Ohio

 ⦁ Army Staff Sgt.
-Ryan C. Knauss, 23, of Corryton, Tennessee.
+Ryan C. Knauss, 23, of Corryton, Tennessee

 The American people also paid tribute this weekend to the U.S. service members by gathering at memorials, restaurants, bars, and elsewhere to show their gratitude.